-This was one of the first patterns I ever bought about a year ago and I still unfortunately haven’t used it.
-I really adore the gather skirt and the top portion of this dress.
+This was one of the first patterns I ever bought about a year ago and I still, unfortunately, haven’t used it.
+I really adore the gathered skirt and the top portion of this dress.
 I will admit, I am terrified to make a collar and I think that’s why I haven’t attempted it yet.

 I only just recently bought this pattern and I am really looking forward to making it.
 I really enjoy dresses that have interesting designs and just really loved the cut out on the back of this dress.

-This is another one of those patterns that doesn’t look overly vintage at first, but with the circle skirt and fun tops, can be vintage.
-I am currently working on this pattern and find it pretty easy for a beginner in the dress making department.
+This is another one of those patterns that don’t look overly vintage at first, but with the circle skirt and fun tops, can be vintage.
+I am currently working on this pattern and find it pretty easy for a beginner in the dressmaking department.

 Once again, I just got so excited when I saw this pattern.
 It is very different from what I currently wear, but I am so interested in trying new things.
 This pattern looks a little complicated, but all I can do is give it a go.